Balkoth-dev/WOTR_PATH_OF_RAGE/README.md

 * Demon Rage changed to allow you to turn it off and on in the same turn, allowing you to rage-cycle using Demon Rage.
 03/05/2022
 * Bloodrage and Barbarian rage now will immediately end when you turn them off.
-* Bloodrager''s Demonic Aura will now only affect targets when they start their turn in the aura.
+* Bloodrager's Demonic Aura will now only affect targets when they start their turn in the aura.
 01/29/2022
 * Consume Souls: Buff uptime has been increased from two minutes to twenty minutes, with an additional ten minutes every other level.
 This is because Enduring Spells no longer works on abilities.
 * Aspect of Lilithu has been added.
 This gives you a Charisma bonus as well as allowing all your spells and spell-like abilites to be considered using Selective Metamagic.